parssky/iragent/README.md

 base_url= "http://127.0.0.1:1234/v1" # use your own base_url from api provider or local provider like ollama. api_key = "no-key" # use your own api_key.
-provider = "ollama" # openai for openai like provider (vLLM or openrouter) and ollama for local use. model = "qwen3-4b-instruct-2507"
+model = "qwen3-4b-instruct-2507"

 emb_model = SentenceTransformer("all-MiniLM-L6-v2")